-Weekly webinars will be held every Tuesday at midday AEDT (UTC+11) until December 5th.
+Weekly webinars will be held every Thursday at 18:00 AEDT from 18 January until 8 February.

 Register your interest here.

-Check back here regularly, as we will be opening registration for next year’s short courses soon and announcing others.
+Check back here regularly, as we will be opening registration for more short courses soon and announcing others.

 March: Unity AR Masterclass